openbikesensor/firmware-lite/README.md

 - possibly drivers for usb-serial installed

 To build and upload to obs-lite do the following:

+> [!NOTE]
+> Some ESP modules will require you to push the boot button at the beginning of the flashing process.
+Try that in case
+> you get error messages about connection problems while flashing.

 ```bash
 # take care to clone including submodules